 2. Introduction of the Lower Tumen River Area Transboundary Nature Reserve steppes, temperate forests, coastal wetlands and offshore areas.
-A study1 by the United Nations Educational Scientific and Cultural Organization (UNESCO) found that these ecosystems provide a complex mosaic of habitats for 86 species of mammals and 370 species of birds, including nearly 40 endangered species listed in the Red Data Book of the International Union for Conservation of Nature (IUCN).
-In particular, the Lower Tumen River basin is one of the last remaining habitats on the earth for the Amur Tiger and Amur Leopard which were identified the flagship species for the subregion in the NEASPEC Nature Conservation Strategy.
+A study by the United Nations Educational Scientific and Cultural Organization (UNESCO) found that these ecosystems provide a complex mosaic of habitats for 86 species of mammals and 370 species of birds, including nearly 40 endangered species listed in the Red Data Book of the International Union for Conservation of Nature (IUCN).
+In particular, the Lower Tumen River basin is one of the last remaining habitats on the earth for the Amur Tiger and Amur Leopard which were identified as the flagship species for the subregion in the NEASPEC Nature Conservation Strategy.

 The Tumen River (Figure 2-1) is located in North-East Asia.
-Its lower basin covers over 13,000 km2 and borders China, the Democratic People's Republic of Korea (DPRK), and the Russian Federation.
+Its lower basin covers over 13,000 km and borders China, the Democratic People's Republic of Korea (DPRK), and the Russian Federation.
 This transboundary area encompasses some of the most diverse ecosystems in the world, characterized by

-Source: Emma White (2010) "Tumen River: The Greater Tumen Initiative (GTI)," Great Tumen Initative
+Source: Emma White.
+(2010).
+"Tumen River: The Greater Tumen Initiative (GTI)."
+Great Tumen Initiative

-According to the latest full-range survey 2 of the Amur Tiger conducted by the Wildlife Conservation Society (WCS) in collaboration with the World Wildlife Fund (WWF) and all responsible government entities in 2005, the Amur Tiger population in Russia was estimated at 428 to 502 individuals3 (up from 415 to 476 during the previous survey in 1996).
+According to the latest full-range survey of the Amur Tiger conducted by the Wildlife Conservation Society (WCS) in collaboration with the World Wild Fund for Nature (WWF) and all responsible government entities in 2005, the Amur Tiger population in Russia was estimated at 428 to 502 individuals (up from 415 to 476 during the previous survey in 1996).
 This is the largest, single, and unfragmented population located in the Sikhote-Alin-Wandashan Mountain Ecosystem in Russia, which represents at least 95% of the remaining wild Amur Tigers in the world.
 The majority of this population is situated in the Sikhote-Alin Mountains in Primorski and Southern Khabarovsky Krais.
 Tigers in the Wandashan Mountains of North-East Heilongjiang Province, China, are connected to the Sikhote-Alin metapopulation via the Strelnikov Range in the Russian Federation.

 However, a smaller fragmented subpopulation was found in the Tumen River basin (Figure 2-2), which is defined as "Tumen River Tiger Population" by WCS.
-This subpopulation is situated in Southwest Primorski Krai (Khasan, Nadezhdinsky, and Western Ussuriski Raions), Western Primorye (Pogtranichny Raion) of Russia, Hunchun and Wangqing Counties of Jilin Province, Southern and
+This subpopulation is situated in Southwest Primorski Krai (Khasan, Nadezhdinsky, and Western Ussuriski Raions), Western Primorye